What is the test for a miscarriage of justice?

 What is the test for balancing the principles of fundamental justice with respect to human rights and society?
 (Newfoundland and Labrador, Canada)

-What is the impact of a child relocation on a parent's relationship?
+What is the case law on discount rates?
 (Newfoundland and Labrador, Canada)

 X